siddhishinde0723/sb-cordova-plugin-utility/README.md

 # sb-cordova-plugin-sbutility
-A plugin to sync Telemetry events and Course progress.
+A utility plugin to enable various native capabilities in Sunbird-mobile-app.

 ## Installation